 Infrastructure development projects with our various Divisions and Cook Islands Investment Corporation (CIIC) to name a few examples, rely on our knowledge and data resources.
 Whether it is planning new construction projects, upgrading existing infrastructure or optimizing transportation networks, our geospatial information plays a crucial role in informing decision-makers, minimizing environmental impacts and maximizing the long-term sustainability of development initiatives.

-Digital surface model of Avana/Muri, Rarotonga.
+Digital surface model of Ngatangiia

 In the area of disaster management, we work closely with Emergency Management Cook Islands (EMCI), providing essential geospatial data that is instrumental in disaster planning, response and recovery efforts.
 This includes providing building information, mapping vulnerable areas, assessing risks, facilitating informed decision-making to enhance the islands’ resilience to natural hazards such as cyclones, sea surges and flooding.